 Bend stands out as a winter playground for all, thanks to the incredible roster of adaptive skiing programs offered through Oregon Adaptive Sports (OAS).

 OAS has been in operation in Bend since launching in 1996 as a grassroots adaptive program with the goal of sharing a love of skiing and the outdoors with disabled persons.
-Now 22 years later, OAS is a registered nonprofit working year-round to empower people of all abilities to fully engage in the outdoors.
-OAS offers year-round instruction in 10 sports, with the founding winter instruction, including skiing, snowboarding and Nordic disciplines, continuing to grow and serve both the local community and visitors to Bend.
+Now 23 years later, OAS is a registered nonprofit working year-round to empower people of all abilities to fully engage in the outdoors.
+OAS offers year-round instruction in 10 sports, with the founding winter instruction, including skiing, snowboarding, Nordic and snowshoeing disciplines, continuing to grow and serve both the local community and visitors to Bend.

-These skiing, snowboarding or cross-country skiing lessons are for everyone from first-timers to seasoned athletes with disabilities.
+The skiing, snowboarding and nordic skiing lessons are for everyone from first-timers to seasoned athletes with disabilities.
 Participants are paired with a certified adaptive instructor and fitted to appropriate equipment; OAS has a range of equipment available including bucket-seat style mono- and bi-skis, and upright style 3-track and 4-track skis with a slew of related adaptive accessories to create the ideal customized on-snow experience.
 OAS also offers instruction and dedicated equipment for guiding blind and visually impaired skiers, as well as teaching deaf and hard of hearing participants.

 Lessons are offered seven days a week at Mt.
-Bachelor beginning December 17 through March 31, 2019 and three days a week (Friday through Sunday) at Hoodoo Ski Area from mid-December through March.
-Registration and bookings open online beginning November 5, 2018.
+Bachelor beginning December 15 through March 31, 2020.
+Four-day package lessons on Fridays or Sundays are also offered at Hoodoo Ski Area with dates ranging from mid-January through March 2020.
+Registration and bookings open online beginning November 1, 2019.